 Many visitors choose Tanzania as destination, because of its Beauty of Nature.
-Tanzania has a great potential to become an important adventure tourism destination.
+Tanzania has a great potential to become an major adventure tourism destination.
 Ecotourism has also a potential growth in Tanzania.

 Tanzania has a varied geography, including deep and large freshwater and salt lakes, many national parks, and Africa’s highest point.
 As a land of geographical extremes, Tanzania houses the highest peak, Mount Kilimanjaro (5,895 m), the lowest point (the lake bed of Lake Tanganyika), and a portion of the largest lake (Lake Victoria, shared with Uganda and Kenya) on the African continent.